Crouching Tiger, Hidden Dragon (TV series)

-Crouching Tiger, Hidden Dragon (卧虎藏龙 (臥虎藏龍)) is a 2001 Taiwanese television series based on the novel by Wang Dulu.
-It is similar to Ang Lee's 2000 film adaptation but explains the story of the novel more deliberately due to its longer running time.
-The serial was released in the United States in 2004 as New Crouching Tiger, Hidden Dragon in a two-disc set.
+Crouching Tiger, Hidden Dragon (卧虎藏龙 (臥虎藏龍)) is a 2001 Taiwanese television series based on the novel by Wang Dulu elaborating in greater detail in comparison to Ang Lee's 2000 film adaptation with similar production values but with a different cast.
+The series was released in the United States in 2004 as New Crouching Tiger, Hidden Dragon in a two-disc set.

 Plot

 Yu Jiaolong takes up kung fu with the former rebel master Jade Fox as a way to escape an undesirable arranged marriage, while simultaneously, sword master Li Mu Bai falls in love with Yu Shu Lien when she arrives to avenge the murder of her parents.
 When the Green Destiny Sword turns up stolen, and the notorious female thief Jade Fox arrives to finish the ordeal, the four become enmeshed in a tangle of adventure, vengeance, and betrayal.